ECharts-Java/ECharts-Java/README.md

 - Complete and detailed documentation and examples

-## Installation
+## 🔬 Installation

-For Maven project, includes the following in your pom.xml
+For a Maven project, includes the following in your pom.xml
 ```xml
 <dependency>
   <groupId>org.icepear.echarts</groupId>